 At the broadest level, massage therapists can either work for an employer, become self-employed, or even split time between both kinds of employment.

 Regardless of which path a massage therapists takes, there some common practices that can help improve job advancement.

-Base-Building: Building a regular pipeline of clients and patients is the best way to grow your income.
+Building a regular pipeline of clients and patients is the best way to grow your income.
 If you work for an employer, having this pipeline will ensure that you’re maximizing your earnings through chagrining more people and getting more tips.
 If you’re self-employed, having a regular pipeline will ensure a more steady income, while also giving you the ability to charge more for as demand for your service increase.

-Specialization: Specialization is great for marketing yourself, whether it’s to potential clients or potential employers.
+Specialization is great for marketing yourself, whether it’s to potential clients or potential employers.
 As such, it’s a great way to increase your earning potential.